 U-M parents Jon and Lili Bosse have provided a generous gift to initiate the Wallenberg Fellowship.
-U-M alumnus Bert Askwith (BA 1931) generously created the Mary Sue Coleman Endowed Fund for the Raoul Wallenberg Fellowship to support future generations of Michigan students who are inspired by Wallenberg's legacy and to honor President Coleman's leadership during her tenure at U-M.
+U-M alumnus Bert Askwith (BA 1931) and his daughter Patti Kenner generously created the Mary Sue Coleman Endowed Fund for the Raoul Wallenberg Fellowship to support future generations of Michigan students who are inspired by Wallenberg's legacy and to honor President Coleman's leadership during her tenure at U-M.

 Staying in Touch